pbreheny/plmmr/README.md

   - `master` is the main branch with all the latest updates

-  - `fix_lp` is a development branch where we are fixing what I think is a bug in `untransform()`.
-We noticed that our mean squared prediction error (MSPE) was really large for PLMMs where predictions were made based on the linear predictor.
-I am still troubleshooting what's going on here...

   - `fbm` is a development branch where I am working to extend our current methods to analyze data from a design matrix stored as a file-backed object (a Filebacked Big Matrix, or FBM).
 See package [bigstatsr](https://privefl.github.io/bigstatsr/) for more info on these objects.

-  - `setup-lambda` is a development branch where we are resolving a bug in `setup_lambda`.
-Stay tuned for updates on this.
+  - `refine_workflow` is an **archived** branch in which I explored changing the workflow to make cross validation more efficient.
+This change involved moving the rotation step into `plmm_prep()`, instead of having that step as part of model fitting in `plmm_fit()`.
+I found that this change was not compatible with cross validation, for reasons that I am currently writing up as part of a paper.
+Once that paper is done, I will delete this branch.

   - `blup` is an **archived** branch previously focused on improving the implementation of the Best Linear Unbiased Predictor method